ShadowTraffic/shadowtraffic-ai-context/markdown-docs/docs.md

 ### Changes

-- ✅ **Added**: Adds support for headers in Kafka records.- 🐛 **Fixed**: Fixes bug where forks with state initialization wouldn't have access to variables.- ⚡ **Improved**: Prints better error message when `waypoints` receives coordinates that don't match expectations.- ❌ **Removed**: Removes the `number` function.
+- ✅ **Added**: Adds support for headers in Kafka records.
+- 🐛 **Fixed**: Fixes bug where forks with state initialization wouldn't have access to variables.
+- ⚡ **Improved**: Prints better error message when `waypoints` receives coordinates that don't match expectations.
+- ❌ **Removed**: Removes the `number` function.
 This was added early on with a different API in mind.
 Use `uniformDistribution` or `normalDistribution` to generate floating point numbers instead.

 ---